 For referees, the order of the priorities with young players is Safety, Equality, and Enjoyment.
 Young players, however, view the priorities as Enjoyment, Equality, and Safety.
 Young players have not developed any safety concept—if they did, they would not climb trees or run across the street.

-For coaches and older players, the order becomes Equality, Safety, and Enjoyment.
+The order for coaches and older players becomes Equality, Safety, and Enjoyment.
 To have successful game control without excessive interference, it is important to recognize these priorities and referee accordingly.
-To emphasize the idea of this order, a few years ago, FIFA introduced the slogan “Fair Play, Please,” which can be seen displayed on uniforms and signs around the world.
+To emphasize the idea of this order, a few years ago, FIFA introduced the slogan “Fair Play, Please,” which can be seen on uniforms and signs worldwide.

 The referee needs to look beyond calling fouls and misconduct in adult and older youth games.
 To achieve a well-controlled game, where problems and acts of gamesmanship decrease, they need to look at what is fair or not.